 Egypt enjoys a mild climate, making it a good year round destination.
 However, temperatures increase as you travel due south.
 Cairo can be chilly between December and February, and very hot between June and September.
 But the heat in Egypt is made bearable by the northerly breeze that leads to a drop in temperature at night.
 Peak temperatures in Upper Egypt occur between May and October, and are accompanied by extremely low humidity.
 The best time to visit Cairo is in the cooler months between November and March

-Call us on 858 523 9000 to start planning your vacation to Four Seasons Hotel Cairo at Nile Plaza or take a look at our itineraries to Egypt
+To start planning your holiday to Four Seasons Hotel Cairo at Nile Plaza

 Four Seasons Hotel – Cairo at Nile Plaza is a luxury modern hotel offering first-class facilities and tranquillity in the heart of Cairo.
 Enjoy the rooftop swimming pool, luxurious spa, varied dining options and in-hotel art gallery.